Learn how to make my family's version of Puerto Rican Sofrito and use it as an easy and flavorful base for stews, rice dishes, and more!

 Naturally, I ended up learning more about Moroccan cuisine than Puerto Rican.
 That's why this month is all about Puerto Rican food, starting with my mom teaching me how to make her traditional Puerto Rican Sofrito.

-This traditional Sofrito is almost like the latin equivalent to what French cuisine calls Mire Poix.
+I like to think of Sofrito as like the latin equivalent to what is known in French cuisine as Mire Poix.

-Depending on which Puerto Rican family you’re asking, this recipe may vary.
+Depending on which Puerto Rican family you're asking, this recipe will vary.